coinable/coinable-docs/docs/products/invoices.md

 # Invoices

-Coinable's invoice service allows merchants to invoice customers in USD and accept any whitelisted tokens.
-Customers will be able to pay through **a single interface** regardless of if they are paying with native SOL or a whitelisted token with **payments settled into your wallet instantly**.
+Coinable's invoice service allows merchants to invoice customers and accept any tokens whitelisted by the merchant.
+Customers will be able to pay through **a single interface** regardless of if they are paying with native SOL or a whitelisted token with **payments settled into the merchant's wallet instantly**.

 :::note